bitmakerlabs/wdi-february-2019/27-apis-part-1/README.md

   * Application Programming Interfaces (APIs)
   * Making requests without a browser
   * Consuming different response types
-  * How to serve different representations in Rails
-    * How all of this affects your routes

 ## Different representations of the same data